MaheshMsh/CustomerConnection/README.md

 # My Fist Experiment
-This website is created to explore features availabel in Github.
+This website is created to explore features available in Github.